Summer Camp activities include:

 Viola for Violinists: Are you a violinist who has always wanted to give the viola a try?
 Whether you are curious, want to add viola to your wheelhouse, or want to make a switch, take this class!
 It's a great opportunity for students to give viola a try and see how they like the beautiful resonance of the viola.
 (See Summer Camp Registration and Fees page for details on easy viola rentals for camp).

-Outdoor Activities: Not only will students learn a lot about their instrument and music during camp, camp is about having fun!
-Each day after lunch, students will spend time outside running around and playing outdoor games.
-It's important to let the body rest from playing string instruments, keep blood flowing, and take breaks.
+Outdoor Activities: Not only will students learn a lot about their instrument and music during camp, each day after lunch, students will spend time outside playing outdoor games to have a break from being on their instruments.